AntoninPvr/MarcoX/README.md

     MarcoX
 </h1>

-This repository contains only MarcoX hardware.

 Current version is `8.0`.

-This is a paiement terminal for the MarcoX project.
-It is based on a Orange PI zero 2W with 1GB RAM and a 7" touch screen.
-This system use 125kHz RFID card.
-The terminal is powered by USB-C.
+MarcoX is the new version of the original Marco project based on Raspberry PI and old style resistive screen.
+This new version is based on Orange PI zero 2W with a 7" capacitive touch screen.
+This modernized versiona aims to be more reliable and easier to replicate.

-Software is available here : https://github.com/LOISGALLAUD/MARCONEO
+Software was also modernized and is available here : https://github.com/LOISGALLAUD/MARCONEO

+Marco is a project that aims to create a payment terminal for a school BDE (French equivalent of Student Union).
+It is based on a RFID card system.
+The terminal is used by the students to pay for their meals or drinks.
+The terminal is connected to a self-hosted server that manages the accounts of the students.
+This terminal act as cash register.

+This project is related to InsidePSBS app.
+Students can check their account and history on this mobile app available on IOS and Android. https://github.com/info-telecom-strasbourg/InsidePSBS (Reserved to TPS and ESBS students)

 <p float="left">
   <img src="https://github.com/AntoninPvr/MarcoX/blob/main/img/render/full.JPG?raw=true"  width="46%"/>
   <img src="https://github.com/AntoninPvr/MarcoX/blob/main/img/render/frame_bellow.JPG?raw=true" width="50%" />
 </p>

+## Features

 ## Requirements